remsteele/talk-to-ugur-back/README.md

 ## Prompts

 - Default prompt file: `prompts/system.txt`
-- You can edit this file without restarting the server (it is read on each request).
+- You can edit it without restarting the server (read on each request).
 - If the file is missing, `AI_SYSTEM_PROMPT` from the environment is used.

 Config: